JuroOravec/crawlee-one/docs/playbook-03-results-mapping-simple.md

 }
 ```

-> _Congrats!
-With CrawleeOne, you are able to rename and trim down the dataset right from the Apify UI. 🚀_
+**Result:** Fields renamed, extras removed, output ready for the CRM -- all configured from the Apify UI.